ramyanagarajan22/juno-pm/05-agentic-workflows/awspec.md

 Timeout: No response from attendee for 5 minutes during data collection.
 - **Fails safe when:** Agent can READ Event DB and WRITE to Registration, Booking, and Email APIs.
 CANNOT modify existing event schedules, edit existing attendee profiles, or delete session records.

-## Self-review

-- [ ] Goal is one sentence and names the value frame.
-- [ ] Trigger is a precise, testable condition.
-- [ ] Pattern is chosen with a defensible reason.
-- [ ] At least 3 stop conditions, including escalation.
-- [ ] Each memory type named (in or out).
-- [ ] Every tool lists scope (read-only vs write) and a schema.
-- [ ] Read/write boundaries match the AI PRD (M3).